 In accordance with the Articles of Association, the company is to have one auditor or registered audit firm.
-The company's auditor is Öhrlings PricewaterhouseCoopers AB, with Authorised Public Accountant Eva Carlsvi as auditor in charge.
+The company's auditor is Öhrlings PricewaterhouseCoopers AB.
+At the Annual General Meeting on 3 May 2023, Eva Carlsvi stepped down as auditor in charge and $\operatorname{\sf Eric}$ Salander took up the position.